-A university-based PGCE year is an exciting, challenging and exhilarating one — a real roller coaster of an experience.
+A university-based postgraduate certificate in education (PGCE) year is an exciting, challenging and exhilarating one — a real roller coaster of an experience.
 It is also a busy one!

 How is the course delivered?

 There is a good balance between school and university learning, with three blocks of extended classroom practice throughout the year.
 This does not mean that you will just be in university for the rest of the time though — most weeks, you will be in school for at least two days.
 This gives you opportunities to learn in different environments, and provides a forum for you to explore the ways that educational theory can inform and enhance your teaching practice.